nurdared/somnium/README.md

 ## Functionalities
 1. Searching Books
 2. Adding to the Shopping Cart
+3. Check Number of Added Books to the Cart
 3. See Added Books
 4. See Total Amount to be Paid
 5. Delete Book from Shopping Cart